-See response to comment 2-1, which provides greater specificity with respect to the hydrogeology of the project site and wells serving the Project including information indicating that the primary water bearing formations in the project area dip towards the Salinas Valley and the inferred groundwater flow direction is also towards the Salinas Valley.
+See Master Response to Comment 1: Water, which provides greater specificity with respect to the hydrogeology of the project site and wells serving the project.

 The commenter asks if the proposed estimate of water use for the 17 units (12.75 AFY) is consistent with water use for similar surrounding areas.